Namit2003/Merkle-Tree/README.md

 tree hash of the original block differs from the tempered block and we can easily verify if the data has been tampered or not.

-● So because of the merkle tree, it is much faster to verify data integrity rather than checking all the transactions individually.
+● So because of the merkle tree, it is much faster to verify data integrity instead of checking all the transactions individually.

 ● It is also faster to locate which transaction data has been changed with the complexity of